- Practice problem-longitudinal weld of a plate section.

 - The estimation of the effective area-CM-15.

-- The estimation of the Nominal strength for Practice problem-longitudinal weld of a plate section.
+Practice problem-longitudinal welds of a plate section.

 3- From the given section of PL3/8×5, the width of plate w=5 inches .